Diamond Clarity Guide

-When determining the clarity of diamonds, experts will note the appearance of the diamond when it is face up, with a microscope at 10x magnification and eye visibility.
+When determining the clarity of diamonds on a clarity scale, experts will note the appearance of the diamond when it is face up, with a microscope at 10x magnification and eye visibility.
 However, to identify any diamond inclusions there may be, a higher power than 10x will be used.
 Otherwise, it may be too difficult to determine.

-Five factors play a significant role in how the clarity grades are determined.
+Five factors play a significant role in how a diamond is graded, and how its “score” on the diamond clarity chart is determined.
 These five roles in diamond grading include size, nature, number, location, and the relief of the inclusions.

 The location of an inclusion refers to where on the diamond the inclusion is located.
-If the inclusion is situated in closer proximity to the center of the table, then the clarity grade will be impacted much more.
+If the inclusion is situated in closer proximity to the center of the table, then the inclusion is more visible to the eye and the clarity grade will be impacted much more.

 If the inclusion is close to the girdle, which is much further from the center table, then the inclusion may be more difficult to see.
-Inclusions found near pavilions of the diamond can reflect, and the facets will then act as mirrors which means the inclusion will then be reflected.
+Inclusions found near pavilions of the diamond can reflect, and the facets will then act as mirrors which, meaning the inclusion will then be reflected.

 Finally, if you can see the inclusion when you focus your attention past the culet, then there will be much less of an impact on the diamond’s clarity grade.
 However, certain clarity features may also be slightly obscured or even emphasized due to the shape, proportions, and facet arrangement of the diamond.

-The relief is referring to how noticeable the inclusion is in contrast to the host diamond.
+The relief is referring to how noticeable the inclusions are in comparison with the diamond — put simply, how much contrast there is between the diamond and the inclusions.
 The higher the relief, the darker the color may seem which can affect diamond grading.

-The most common mistake people make when buying diamonds is they purchase a diamond with a clarity grade that is simply too high to appreciate in order to buy a “good investment.”
+The most common mistake people make when buying diamonds is purchasing a diamond with a clarity grade that is simply too high to appreciate in order to buy a “good investment.”

-The chart above contains real magnified sample images of GIA certified diamonds.
-I have chosen to use Asscher Cuts & Emerald Cuts for the sample images since these step-cut shapes show inclusions the clearest.
+The section below contains real magnified images of GIA certified diamonds.
+I have chosen to use Asscher Cuts & Emerald Cuts, as these step-cut diamond shapes tend to show inclusions the clearest.

-It should become clear from the chart above why it is so crucial to only buy from an online vendor (Like James Allen and Brian Gavin Diamonds) that provides you with high-quality images of their diamonds.
+It should become clear from the images below why it is so crucial to only buy diamonds from an online vendor (Like James Allen, Blue Nile and Brian Gavin Diamonds) that provides you with high-quality images of their diamonds.

 If you see anything at all on diamonds with a Flawless clarity grade, you can be assured that it is merely dust.
-For example, if you click on the sample image on the right here, you’ll notice on the bottom part of the table, there is a tiny speck.
-That tiny speck, if it were an inclusion inside the diamond would probably render the stone a VVS2.
+For example, if you click on the sample image here, you’ll notice there is a tiny speck on the bottom part of the table.
+That tiny speck, if it were an inclusion inside the diamond, would probably render the stone a VVS2.

 The tiny pinpoints can only be seen under a powerful microscope.
-I have offered a sample diamond, but there really isn’t a need.
+I have offered this sample diamond from James Allen, but there really isn’t a need.
 VVS1 size inclusions aren’t visible at this level of magnification.
 A regular photograph, even a highly magnified one, can only focus on one level of depth.

 If a VVS-size inclusion is in a diamond, and the image is focused on a different layer of depth, there is no chance the pinpoint inclusion will be visible.

 Unlike VVS2 clarity inclusions, a microscope is never needed to locate a VS1.
-As you can see if you click on the sample diamond on he right, a VS1 clarity inclusion is still quite small and will never be visible to the naked eye.
+As you can see if you click on the sample diamond here, a VS1 clarity inclusion is still quite small and will never be visible to the naked eye.

-VS2 Clarity inclusions are almost always clean to the naked eye.
-The right sample stone here is somewhat of an extreme example (click on it to see more details).
+VS2 clarity inclusions are almost always clean to the naked eye.
+This sample stone is somewhat of an extreme example (click on it to see more details).
 I specifically looked for a VS2 that was black and in the center of the stone to more easily illustrate the size of a VS2 inclusion.

 The inclusion in the sample photo might very well be visible to the naked eye as a result of it being black, in the center, and in an emerald cut (which do not mask inclusions at all).

-The left sample stone here is a typical VS2.
+The sample stone here is a typical VS2.